 A single switch located in the tail cap controls the flashlight.
-It allows for a half-press for momentary on, while a solid click turns the light on in a constant mode.
-Multiple half-presses cycles the light through the different output options: high, medium, low and strobe.
+It allows for a half-press for momentary-on, while a solid click turns the light on in a constant mode.
+Multiple half-presses cycle the light through the different output options: high, medium, low and strobe.
 More information on these is located in the Light Output section below.

 ExtremeBeam uses a machined aluminum reflector instead of plastic or some other material.
 In theory, this makes the reflector more durable.
 The company claims the “near-perfect” reflector “generates the tightest beam angle in the industry.”

 The head of the M600 can turn.
 This allows the owner to adjust the beam shape: narrow to wide.
 If you twist it far enough, you can remove the head entirely leaving a bare LED bulb that can serve as an area light.

 ExtremeBeam advised the company uses CREE LEDs in the M600 flashlights.

 Like many of its competitors, the ExtremeBeam flashlights are made in China.
 Interestingly, the packaging uses “PRC” (People’s Republic of China) instead of the more commonly used name China.